MDS and Minors

 The College of Media’s MDS major allows students with an interest in specific media careers the opportunity to build a customized course of study that aligns with their goals.
 Through hands-on courses, students in this major will gain professional skills that are relevant to today’s – and tomorrow’s – media industry.

-College of Media MDS majors complete at least two College of Media minors plus one College of Media shared minor or a minor outside the College.
-MDS students have the option to add a fourth minor to complement their studies.
+College of Media MDS majors complete at least two College of Media minors (or shared College minors), plus one minor outside the College (or a shared College minor).

 The program allows students to customize their major based on their interests and career goals.
 For example, a student wanting to pursue a career in political public relations can select minors in Public Relations and Strategic Social Media (both in the College of Media), as well as Political Science (outside the College).
 Someone interested in a career in interactive media development could choose minors in Interactive Media Design and Advertising (both in the College), as well as Electronic Media (outside the College).